 With your racket, go to an open area (ideally in front of a mirror), and practice your swing.
 Go through each motion slowly, focusing on the technical points of the ground stroke.
 Make sure your feet are properly aligned and that you transfer your weight correctly as you prepare your backhand.

-Find a place with a hard surface and ample room to toss the ball in the air, either inside or out.
+Find a place with a hard surface and ample room to toss the tennis ball in the air, either inside or out.
 You won’t need a racket.
 Just mimic the entire serving motion.
 Your footwork, body alignment, and concentration should mirror that of a competitive match.
 Bounce the ball a few times before you toss it up, and pretend that there’s an opponent awaiting your serve.
 Place a piece of tape on the ground for a baseline, which will help you align your feet.

 This drill can be done on any surface.
-You’ll need a partner with a racket.
+You’ll need a partner with a tennis racket.
 Start around ten feet away from your partner and try for ten consecutive hits.
 Next, try for ten all-forehand volleys, then switch to all-backhand volleys.
 Now you’re ready for ten crisscross volleys, alternating shots to forehand and backhands.
 Finally, try the advancing volley, where you both take a small step closer with each hit.